High-Protein Pink Beet Pancakes for Toddlers & Babies (No Added Sugar)

 Pink Beet Protein Pancakes (baby/toddler friendly) gluten-free, dairy-free, baby-led weaning, toddler meals

-You will love Pink Beet Protein Pancakes because:
+You will love High-Protein Pink Beet Pancakes because:

-• Protein-packed – Thanks to collagen peptides and eggs
+• Protein-packed: Thanks to Greek yogurt and eggs

-• Beets: for hidden veggies and gives the pancakes the beautiful pink color
+• Beets: dd hidden veggies and give the pancakes their beautiful pink color without any food dye.

 Pink Beet Protein Pancakes (baby/toddler friendly) gluten-free, dairy-free, baby-led weaning, toddler meals

-• Blend the batter – Add all ingredients to a blender and blend until smooth.
-Start with ¼ cup of milk and add more as needed to get a pancake batter consistency.
+• Blend the batter – Add all ingredients to a blender and blend until completely smooth.

 • Serve & enjoy – Let them cool slightly before serving to babies or toddlers.
 Add your favorite toppings to enjoy!